 Here’s an analogy for those of you who doubt the stories of People of Color pertaining to what they’ve experienced: snow.

 Imagine that you’ve lived your entire life in a tropical climate and you’ve never seen, heard of, or experienced snow.
-One day someone who lives in an arctic climate tries to explain to you the concept of snow, winter, blizzards, and all that comes with snow in the winter.
+One day someone who lives in an arctic climate tries to explain the concept of snow, winter, blizzards, and all that comes with snow in the winter.
 Your lack of experience with snow does not negate the existence of snow, the need for winter clothing, the accumulation of snowdrifts, and blizzards.
 In order to entertain the notion of snow, you have to first concede that the world as you know and have experienced it is not the only way the world can exist.

 And for those who feel that we in America live in a post-racial world, ask yourself this question: given the way Black Americans are treated in this country, would you choose to be Black?